Prepare a CentOS Linux image for Azure Local virtual machines (preview)

 Step 4: Clean up the residual configuration

 Delete machine-specific files and data from your VM so that you can create a clean VM image without any history or default configurations.
-Follow these steps on your Azure Stack HCI cluster to clean up the residual configuration.
+Follow these steps on your Azure Local to clean up the residual configuration.

 Clean the